 - Local repository.
 A repository on your local computer where you commit changes to the project.
 The repository backs up the contents of the project.

-- A user-managed cloud repository, such as GitHub®.
+- The user-managed cloud repository, GitHub®.

 FactoryTalk Optix Studiodisplays updated synchronization messages in the status bar to indicate that:

 - There is no remote repository available for the project.

 - There are remote changes available to pull.

 - There are local and remote changes available to push and pull.

 Have questions or feedback about this documentation?
 Please .